Embrun, Ontario: History

 The first residents of Embrun settled the town in 1845.
 François Michel named the town in 1857 after Embrun, France.
 The town's early economy was based on lumber, as the area was heavily forested and the soils too moist for good agriculture.
 In the 1870s, however, with deforestation and the advent of land drainage technologies, agriculture replaced lumber as Embrun's main industry.
 The town grew rapidly in the late 19th century, a trend accelerated by the advent of the railway in 1898 (see Railway section below).

 The 20th century, however, brought a change in direction.
 Three events happened which harmed Embrun's economy significantly and resulted in population decline.
 First was the Great Depression in the 1930s and the associated decline in the agriculture industry.
 Secondly, in the 1950s and 1960s, as with most other small towns across North America, Embrun suffered rural depopulation as its young people left the town to seek education and employment in urban areas.
 The third blow was the closure of the railway line in 1957.

 Towards the end of the 20th century, however, Embrun recovered and began growing rapidly.
 The construction of Highway 417 in the 1970s cut down travel time to Ottawa significantly, and as a result Embrun residents increasingly began to commute to Ottawa for work, and Embrun was able to attract new residents.
 In the period from 1985 to 1995 Embrun's population doubled and an indoor shopping mall and business park opened.
 A second round of major growth occurred in the first few years of the 21st century.
 Between 2001 and 2006 Embrun was the fastest growing community in the 613 area code and the 8th fastest growing community in the entire province, having grown at a rate of 26.6%.
 Embrun's growth slowed somewhat in the later part of the 2000s decade, from 26.6% in 2001–2006 to 12.8% in 2006–2011, however, this growth rate is still much higher than the average Ontario growth rate which is 5.7%.
 As a result of this slowdown Embrun's growth ranking slipped to 6th fastest growth rate in the 613 area code and 25th fastest in Ontario.

-Growth is expected to continue, with projections indicating that Embrun's population will exceed 10,000 by 2021, nearly double what it was in 2006.